ongchinkiat/SDCND-Project3/README.md

 The model used an adam optimizer, so the learning rate was not tuned manually. (model.py line 237)

+The model is trained using these hyperparamters:

+1. epochs = 5
+2. batch size = 32
+3. keep probabilities = 0.5
+4. optimizer = AdamOptimizer

 ### Appropriate training data

 I started with just the Udacity provided training data set to build up my model architecture.